-- We have taken precautionary measures intended to help minimize the risk of the virus to our employees, including temporarily requiring some employees to work remotely. - We continue to monitor the rapidly evolving situation and guidance from international and domestic authorities, including federal, state and local public health authorities and may take additional actions based on their recommendations.
+- We have taken precautionary measures intended to help minimize the risk of the virus to our employees by implementing social distancing, sanitizing the workspace, and requiring employees to report any COVID-19 symptoms to ensure safety as infection surges dictate. - We continue to monitor the rapidly evolving situation and guidance from international and domestic authorities, including federal, state and local public health authorities and may take additional actions based on their recommendations.
 In these circumstances, there may be developments outside our control requiring us to adjust our operating plan.